nbonnet13880/VeeamBook/README.md

 ## Script

-* **DFS.zip** : This zip file contain, powershell script and txt file that are necessary for the script.
-The script permit to install and configure DFS Namespace.
-The txt file permit to add automatically folder and target automatically.
+* **Chapter 3 - Create account Active Directory** : Powershell script and CSV file used for create user account on Active Directory

 * **Chapter3 - Configuration.ini** : This file is used for install SQL Server silently.